Je06jm/RV64IADMF/README.md

-# RV32IMF
+# RV64ADFIM
-This is an RV32IMF simulator.
+This is an RV64ADFIM simulator.

 ## Features
-* Up to 4 GiBs of RAM
+* Up to 512 GiBs of RAM
 * Keyboard Input
 * Mouse Input
 * 800x600 RGB Color Output
-* 10 MHTz Interrupt Timer